wp-plugins/woo-usps-shipping-method/readme.txt

 === WooCommerce USPS Shipping Method Plugin ===
 Contributors: WooForce
 Donate link:
-Tags: USPS, USPS Shipping, Shipping rates, shipping method, calculator, Shipping, WooCommerce Requires at least: 3.0.1
+Tags: USPS, USPS Shipping, Shipping rates, shipping method, shipping extension,calculator,shipping calculator, tracking, postage, Shipping, WooCommerce
+Requires at least: 3.0.1
-Tested up to: 4.2.4
+Tested up to: 4.3
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-USPS Shipping Method Plugin for Realtime Shipping Rates on WooCommerce Stores
+USPS Shipping Method Plugin for WooCommerce.
+Displays Live Shipping Rates based on the Shipping Address and Cart Content.

 == Description ==

 = Introduction =

 USPS WooCommerce Shipping plugin helps WooCommerce based stores to streamline USPS (US Postal Service) shipping integration.
-This plugin helps you to get shipping rates from USPS APIs based on product weight, post code and other relevant details.
+This plugin helps you to get shipping rates from USPS APIs based on the shipping address and cart content.
 Based on the postal codes and other parameters, all available shipping services along with the rates are listed for the customers to choose from.

 = Integrates WooCommerce to USPS =